 Winter for a lot of people can mean skiing, snow, freezing temperatures, etc., but Texas is a little different.

 It can be 28 in the morning and warm up to 75 in the afternoon.
-After checking the weather forecasts I found the perfect day to test out my newly acquired Big EZ Angler.
+After checking the weather forecasts I found the perfect day to test out my newly acquired Big EZ Angler paddle board.

 I decided to make a day trip to the South Concho River in Christoval, Texas.
 The South Concho River runs relatively clear and cool, with nice trees along the banks, lily pads spread across the water surface, and semi-submerged timber every hundred yards or so.